IvkinStanislav/dhe/README.md

 Tasks:

-1) `LeftAlt + Q`  - translation from English into Russian of the selected text and display of the translation in the notification
+1) `LeftAlt + Q`  - translation from English into Russian (or vice versa) of the selected text and display of the translation in the notification
-2) `LeftAlt + W` -  translation from Russian into English of the selected text and pasting into the active text field
+2) `LeftAlt + W` -  translation from Russian into English (or vice versa) of the selected text and pasting into the active text field

 How to install:

 1) Install (or update) Rust